Terenci Moix: Death

 Moix died of emphysema on 2 April 2003 in Barcelona.

 Awards

+In 1967 he won the Mercè Rodoreda Award for La torre dels vicis capitals.
 In 1992, he won the Ramon Llull Novel Award for El sexe dels àngels.
 In 1996, he became the first winner of the Fernando Lara Novel Award for his then-unpublished work El amargo don de la belleza.

 An annual literature prize, bearing his name, the Terenci Moix Fundación Arena de Narrativa Gay y Lésbica, has been instituted.
 It was won most recently by Spanish novelist Rafael Peñas Cruz for his coming-of-age work, Charlie.